PeterCamilleri/CX16/docs/vm_ip.md

 of a page crossover.
 This gives a weighted average of 13.015625 clock cycles.
 Let's just call that 13.

-Second the case with threaded code with the op address being stored in the vm_w register.
+Second the case is for threaded code with the op address being stored in the vm_w register.

       lda     (vm_ip)